 During the last few moments of preparation your mind may be elsewhere anticipating the excitement of the first flight.
 Because of this, you may be more likely to overlook certain checks and procedures that should be performed before the model is flown.
 To help avoid this, a check list is provided to make sure these important areas are not overlooked.
-Many are covered in the instruction manual, so where appropriate, refer to the manual for complete instructions.
-Be sure to check the items off as they are completed (that's why it's called a check list!).
+Many are covered in the instruction manual, so where appropriate refer to the manual for complete instructions.
+Be sure to check the items off as they are completed.

-- ☐ 1.
-Check the C.G. according to the measurements provided in the manual. - ☐ 2.
-Be certain the battery and receiver are securely mounted in the fuse.
-Simply stuffing them into place with foam rubber is not sufficient. - □ 3.
-Extend your receiver antenna and make sure it has a strain relief inside the fuselage to keep tension off the solder joint inside the receiver. - ☐ 4.
-Balance your model laterally as explained in the instructions. - ☐ 5.
-Make sure all hinges are securely glued in place. - ☐ 6.
-Confirm that all controls operate in the correct direction and the throws are set up according to the manual. - ☐ 7.
-Secure connections between servo wires and Y-connectors or servo extensions, and the

-- connection between your battery pack and the on/off switch with vinyl tape, heat shrink tubing or special clips suitable for that purpose. - 8.
-Make sure any servo extension cords you may have used do not interfere with other systems (servo arms, pushrods, etc.). - 9.
-Balance your propeller (and spare propellers). - ☐ 10.
-Place your name, address, AMA number and telephone number on or inside your model. - ☐ 11.
-If you wish to photograph your model, do so before your first flight. - ☐ 12.
+- □ 1.
+Check the C.G. according to the measurements provided in the manual. - □ 2.
+Be certain the battery and receiver are securely mounted in the fuse. - □ 3.
+Extend your receiver antenna.
+Be careful to keep pressure off the solder joint inside the receiver. - □ 4.
+Balance your model laterally as explained in the instructions. - □ 5.
+Make sure all hinges are securely glued in place. - □ 6.
+Confirm that all controls operate in the correct direction and the throws are set up according to the manual. - 7.
+Make sure any servo extension cords you may have used do not interfere with other systems (servo arms, pushrods, etc.). - □ 8.
+Balance your propeller (and spare propellers). - 9.
+Tighten the prop saver screws. - □ 10.
+Place your name, address, AMA number and telephone number on your model. - 11.
+Cycle your battery pack (if necessary) and make sure it is fully charged. - 12.
+If you wish to photograph your model, do so before your first flight. - □ 13.
 Range check your radio when you get to the flying field.